 The construction sector is one of the driving forces behind Hong Kong’s economy.
 The future looks even brighter for those who are eager to make their creative mark in this vibrant and expanding market.
-Emerging opportunities such as architectural conservation, sustainable development, urban renewal, building maintenance and most importantly, the blooming construction industry in China will, undoubtedly, open up new prospects for local and non-local architectural career development.
+Emerging opportunities such as architectural conservation, sustainable development, urban renewal, building maintenance and the blooming construction industry will, undoubtedly, open up new prospects for local and non-local architectural career development.

 Programme Aims & Features